 Same store sales at its flagship company stores rose by 3.7%, which marked the 20th consecutive quarterly increase, which is quite an impressive track record.
 This revenue increase was mainly caused by retail price increases.

-Mark Kalinowski, of Janney Capital Markets, kept a “Buy” rating for Krispy Kreme, partly because of its momentum in sales at stores open at least a year.
-Kalinowski said the company's third-quarter sales at U.S. franchised stores open at least a year rose 10.7%, beating his estimate for a 9.5% rise.
+Mark Kalinowski, of Janney Capital Markets, kept a “buy” rating for Krispy Kreme, partly because of its momentum in sales at stores open at least a year.
+Kalinowski said the company's third-quarter sales at United States franchised stores open at least a year rose 10.7%, beating his estimate for a 9.5% rise.
 Internationally, the metric declined 3.1%, but this was better than the 7% decline Kalinowski had forecasted.

 Sales at stores open a minimum of one year is a key metric of a retailer's health because it doesn’t include results from locations recently opened or closed.

 The reported earnings, while good and generally positive, were below expectations because of one-time charges.
-Those charges, a $1.7 million sale of leases and a $1.5 million lease termination agreement, involve a dispute with the former landlord at its commissary in Lorton, Va.
-But the charges went straight to the bottom line, turning an adjusted net income of $11.2 million, or 16 cents a share, into reported net income of $6.8 million, or 9 cents a share.
+Those charges, a $1.7 million sale of leases and a $1.5 million lease termination agreement, involve a dispute with the former landlord at its commissary in Lorton, VA.
+But the charges went straight to the bottom line, turning an adjusted net income of $11.2 million, or 16 cents per share, into reported net income of $6.8 million, or 9 cents per share.

 Krispy Kreme is No Stranger to Volatility